katherinemohr.github.io

 Answer/Explanation

-1. How many times is foo’s copy constructor called?
+1. How many times is foo’s parameterized constructor called?

-2. How many times is foo’s parameterized constructor called?
+2. How many times is foo’s copy constructor called?

 struct foo {